 - Local school districts to have flexibility in decision-making and the allocating of funds, allowing sufficient reserves to support financial stability.

 - Improved school attendance through policies that reduce truancy and address chronic absenteeism.

 - Access for every student to a full curriculum under the California State Standards, including STEAM and physical education.

 - Programs that promote student health and safety, including driving safety.

 - Fight for access to well-rounded curricula, equity protections for disadvantaged populations, and accountability to parents and the community.

-- Support measures to ensure student access to highly qualified teachers.
+- Ensure support measures to ensure student access to highly qualified teachers.

-- Urge Congress to increase federal funding for Individuals with Disabilities Education Act (IDEA) by a minimum of an additional 3% this year, to move towards the commitment made by Congress to authorize federal funding of 40% of IDEA costs.
+- Increase federal funding for Individuals with Disabilities Education Act (IDEA) by a minimum of an additional 3% this year, to move towards the commitment made by Congress to authorize federal funding of 40% of IDEA costs.

 - Support federal programs and policies that promote safe routes to school, prevent bullying, and protect children from gun violence